IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-johansson-ccwg-rfc8298bis-screamv2.md

 reordering window) after an data unit with a higher sequence number was acknowledged.

-A loss rate is calculated for each packet according to the equation below
+A loss rate is calculated for each packet according to the equation below:

 ~~~
 # apply an EWMA filter with a 1 RTT time constant.
 alpha = min(0.5, mss/ref_wnd)